alexcoder04/shclrz/README.md

 # shclrz - shell colorizer

-shclrz (as in **SH**ell **C**o**L**o**R**i**Z**er) is a simple shell script with the goal to simplify creating colorful output in the shell.
+shclrz (as in **SH**ell **C**o**L**o**R**i**Z**er) is a simple shell script with the goal to simplify creating colored output in the shell.
+You don't need to remember the ANSI escape sequences anymore, you can just pipe your text into `shclrz` and the output will be colored.

-You can pipe text into it or generate ANSI escape sequences through a menu.
+Also, you can generate ANSI escape sequences through an interactive menu.

 ## Usage